 We used several approaches to validate the model.
 First, we provided preliminary model structure, methods and assumptions to manufacturers, patient groups, and clinical experts.
 Based on feedback from these groups, we refined data inputs used in the model.
 Second, we varied model input parameters to evaluate face validity of changes in results.
 We performed model verification for model calculations using internal reviewers.
-As part of ICER's efforts in acknowledging modeling transparency, we also share the model with the relevant manufacturers for external verification.
+We identified an error in the draft model code related to how disutility was estimated for health states.
+This error was resolved in subsequent versions of this report.
+As part of ICER's efforts in acknowledging modeling transparency, we also shared the model with the relevant manufacturers for external verification.
 Finally, we compared results to other cost-effectiveness models in this therapy area.
-In particular, we report our findings of a replication of Kansal et al.'s33 patient-level simulation using our cohort-level model.
+In particular, we report our findings of a replication of Kansal et al.'s34 patient-level simulation using our cohort-level model.
 These results are reported in Supplemental Material E7.
-The outputs from the model were validated against the trial/study data of the interventions and also any relevant observational datasets.
+The outputs from the model were validated against the trial/study data of the interventions and any relevant observational datasets.